elgazzarr/Dope_Paper_Summaries/Neural Differential Equations/Data driven discover of pdes.md

 ## How?

-They create a library (A large matrix) of all possible terms in the PDE up to a certain order derivative as columns, and they use this matrix to find a sparse vector of coeffecient that best descibe the data measurments using sparse regression.
+They create a library (A large matrix) of all possible terms in the PDE up to a certain order derivative as columns, and they use this matrix to find a sparse vector of coeffecients that best descibe the data measurments using sparse regression.

 ![dd](../utils/images/dd-pde.jpeg)